bearcott/HNReader/README.md

   - is it important to highlight who is who? are comment colors necessary?
 Do people comment often enough to each other that its useful?
   - if its important could use color + shape
 - dont make job postings grayed out, looks like its been read
+- add an arrow pointing left on item pages to push the page fullscreen.
+"Fullpages" can be the default when hyperlinked to the site

 UX Fixes